 Need help finding royalty-free, attribution-free images?
 I’ve written about the resources I use here.

 You can even share your article on Twitter, Facebook, Pinterest and of course, LinkedIn.
-(Increasing awareness across your networks!)
-Your post becomes online content which is searchable and shareable by others!
-You also demonstrate your communication skills!
+(Increasing awareness across your other networks!)

-It has been my experience that very few job seekers or career activists are using the Publisher platform on LinkedIn, so you have the opportunity to really stand out from the crowd!
+It has been my experience that very few job seekers or career activists are using the publishing platform on LinkedIn, so you have the opportunity to really stand out from the crowd!